Bel-Air station (Paris Métro)

 Bel-Air ([bɛl ɛːʁ]) is a station on Line 6 of the Paris Métro in the 12th arrondissement.
-The station is located under the Boulevard de Picpus, between the districts of Picpus and Bel-Air.
+The station is located in the middle of the Boulevard de Picpus, between the districts of Picpus and Bel-Air.

 History

 The station was opened on 1 March 1909 with the extension of the line from Place d'Italie to Nation.
 The station was closed during World War II and remained closed for a prolonged period, not reopening until 7 January 1963.
 It is named after the Bel-Air quarter.
+This station, along with the other elevated stations on the 1909 extension to Nation, were the last above ground stations on the Paris Métro until Créteil–L'Échat station was opened on Line 8 in 1973.

 Passenger services

 Access

 The station has three accesses located in front of nos.
 15, 32 and 34 of Boulevard de Picpus.